On this page

 Delete commands must meet the following requirements:

-- The delete command may not limit the number of documents to be
+Your delete command must not limit the number of documents to be deleted.
+Set

 Update commands must meet the following requirements:

-- The update command may not limit the number of documents to be
+Your update command must not limit the number of documents to be updated.
+Set

-- The update command may not set upsert: true.
+Your update command must not set upsert: true.

 To automatically delete old data, set up automatic removal (TTL).